Driving phobia: Symptoms

 The fear of driving is associated with various physical and subjective emotional symptoms that somewhat vary from individual to individual.
+Driving alone can intensify fears due to breakdowns, isolation, or no help, worsening at night.
 For example, the physical symptoms might involve increased perspiration or tachycardia (pathologically accelerated heart rate), or hyperventilation.
 On the cognitive level, the patient may experience a loss of sense of reality, or thoughts of losing control while driving, even in situations that are reasonably safe.
 On a behavioral level, the avoidance of driving tends to perpetuate the phobia.
 Patients who developed their amaxophobia after a serious traffic collision frequently develop the post-traumatic stress disorder (PTSD) that may involve experiencing intrusive thoughts or anxious dreams of the original collision and/or other typical PTSD symptoms.

 One part of post-collision symptomatology is the phantom brake syndrome.
 It is the passenger's partly involuntary or unintended pressing the foot on the floor of the car in a reflexive attempt "to brake."
 This unintended behavior usually occurs in skilled drivers when they are seated as a passenger next to a less competent person who drives the vehicle as a reflexive response to potentially dangerous traffic situations.
 The phantom brake syndrome is particularly common in survivors of serious car collisions.